Learning Contextually-Adaptive Rewards via Calibrated Features: Approach

 \subsection{Structuring reward with calibrated features}

-We propose modeling the effects of context using an intermediate representation on top of each feature.
-We present \textit{calibrated features} as mappings from a base feature and state to a calibrated feature value, $\phi_{\psi_i}'(\phi_i(s),s): [0,1] \times \mathbb{R}^d \rightarrow [0,1]$, where the $i$-th calibrated feature, a function approximator parameterized by $\psi_i$, corresponds with the $i$-th base feature.
-For notational convenience, we use $\phi_{\psi_i}'(s)$ to denote $\phi_{\psi_i}'(\phi_i(s), s)$, and $\vec{\phi}_{\psi}'(s)$ to represent the vector of calibrated features computed separately for each base feature.
-The role of the $i$-th calibrated feature function is to capture which elements of the state should affect the saliency of the $i$-th base feature, and how.
-In our example (Fig.~\ref{fig:conceptual}), the state may consist of robot joint angles, poses of objects (e.g., a cup, laptop, stove, etc.), and properties of those objects (e.g., stove heat or cup fullness).
+We propose modeling the effects of context using an intermediate representation on top of each contextually affected feature.
+We present \textit{calibrated features} as mappings from a base feature and state to a calibrated feature value, $\phi_{\psi_i}^c(\phi_i(s),s): [0,1] \times \mathbb{R}^d \rightarrow [0,1]$, where the $i$-th calibrated feature, a function approximator parameterized by $\psi_i$, corresponds with the $i$-th base feature.
+We denote $\phi_{\psi_i}^c(\phi_i(s), s)$ as $\phi_{\psi_i}^c(s)$ for notational convenience.
+The $i$-th calibrated feature serves to capture which elements of the state should affect the saliency of the $i$-th base feature, and how.
 A learned calibrated feature would take as input the state and a base feature, such as the cup angle, and infer which state elements should condition the cup angle feature value (cup fullness) and how (saliency of cup angle is positively correlated with cup fullness).
 Importantly, we do not learn a function that outputs feature saliency, but one that conditions an input feature on the state context, producing a new, reshaped feature.

-We then learn reward on top of calibrated features, $R_{\theta}(\vec{\phi'}_{\psi}(s)): [0,1]^M \rightarrow \mathbb{R}$, rather than as a function of base features and state.
+Because each calibrated feature depends only on its base feature and the state, it can be reused compositionally with new features as long as the state input remains the same.

+Since our approach operates on semantically meaningful features, we assume that users can indicate which features should be contextually affected.
+This assumption is further discussed in Sec.~\ref{sec:discussion}.
+For a given task, we compose the representation $\Phi^c(s) = \{\phi_i^c(s)\}_{i=1}^K$ as a mix of calibrated and uncalibrated features, swapping in calibrated features when contextual effects exist,

+where $c_i\in\{0,1\}$ is a binary indicator provided by the end user denoting if the $i$-th feature is contextually affected.
+We learn rewards on top of this representation, $R_{\theta}(\Phi^c(s)): [0,1]^K \rightarrow \mathbb{R}$.
 When the reward is linear, parameters $\theta$ maintain their traditional role quantifying the trade-off \textit{between} features, while calibrated features capture contextual variation \textit{within} a feature.
-Shown in Fig.~\ref{fig:conceptual}, reward parameters may quantify the trade-off between staying away from hot objects and being careful with liquids near technology, while calibrated features reshape how each feature influences the corresponding higher-level concept, based on the current context.
+Shown in Fig.~\ref{fig:conceptual}, reward parameters describe the trade-off between staying away from hot objects and being careful with liquids near technology, while calibrated features reshape how each feature influences the corresponding higher-level concept, given the context.